This morning 500 prosthetic limbs are starting the 4,000 miles journey from the UK to The Gambia.

 Our target is £5,500 by the 3rd of March 2014 and you can get involved, not only by donating, but by sharing throughout your social network.
 Videos can also be seen on our Facebook fan page.

 Follow the journey to The Gambia, as it happens, on Facebook and Twitter, as Chris Mawby and Jamie Hovis drive 500 prosthetic limbs 4,000 miles, setting off from Leicester TODAY!

-Riders for Health, ensuring healthcare covers the length and breadth of The Gambia Read more
+Riders for Health, offering healthcare throughout The Gambia Read more

 Project Kaira Konko, Soma, The Gambia Read more